tom2tomtomtom/bread/TESTING_RESULTS.md

 - **Testing**: 90% ✅
 - **Documentation**: 95% ✅

-The system successfully transforms BREAD from a simple creative tool into a comprehensive visual asset management and creative workflow platform! 🚀🎨
+The system successfully transforms AIDEAS from a simple creative tool into a comprehensive visual asset management and creative workflow platform! 🚀🎨